 Differences Between Civil and Criminal Cases

 There are several main ways that civil and criminal cases differ, including the players, motivation for bringing cases, and potential punishments.
-While the players in both kinds of law are largely the same—victim, defendant, attorneys, judge, and jury—their roles are a bit different.
+While the players in both kinds of law are largely the same—victim, the defendant, attorneys, judge, and jury—their roles are a bit different.
 Whereas civil cases are brought by a victim against a defendant, criminal cases are brought against the defendant by a prosecuting attorney.

 Plaintiffs often bring civil cases because they seek a resolution to a contract dispute or are pursuing compensation for damages from a negligent party.
 In criminal cases, a prosecutor brings charges against a defendant for the violation of a law that is considered harmful to society as a whole, such as a robbery or murder.